 Why should you use a Waterpik?

-Waterpik is a special type of flosser that uses steam of water to clean your teeth and braces.
-You should use this to get into hard to reach areas of your teeth and braces.
+Waterpik is a special type of flosser that uses steam or water to clean your teeth and braces.
+You should use this to get into hard-to-reach areas of your teeth and braces.

 Braces create so many rough and irregular surfaces in your mouth.
 So, you need extra effort to clean those areas.

 You have to floss at least once a day along with brushing your teeth 2-3 times a day.
 But, at the same time, you need to be careful so that cleaning devices or methods can’t hurt your braces.